viktor-nikolov/MicroZed-carrier-board/board_demo_hw_and_sw/README.md

 Second GPIO signal is connected to ports with even pin numbers.
 Third GPIO signal drives ports with odd pin numbers.

 - Note: I didn't create and connect 106 output ports in the Vivado Diagram by clicking and dragging.:smiley: I created a TCL script using [create_bd_port](https://docs.xilinx.com/r/en-US/ug835-vivado-tcl-commands/create_bd_port) and [connect_bd_net](https://docs.xilinx.com/r/en-US/ug835-vivado-tcl-commands/connect_bd_net) commands.
-  For example the port J3_02 was added to the diagram by a command:
+  For example the port J3_02 was added to the diagram by the command:

   ```
   create_bd_port -dir O -type data J3_02; connect_bd_net [get_bd_pins /xlslice_1/Dout] [get_bd_ports /J3_02]
   ```

 Instance of a [clock_generator](board_demo_MicroZed_7020_hw/board_demo_MicroZed_7020_hw.srcs/sources_1/new/clock_generator.v) module descales input 50 MHz signal from the oscillator X1 by factor 10,000.

+Sample UART serial output is generated purely by the Programmable Logic on the ZYNQ FPGA.
+The module [write_generator](board_demo_MicroZed_7020_hw/board_demo_MicroZed_7020_hw.srcs/sources_1/new/write_generator.v) produces series of strings containing increasing numbers from 00000 to 16383.
+The helper module [write_to_uart](board_demo_MicroZed_7020_hw/board_demo_MicroZed_7020_hw.srcs/sources_1/new/write_to_uart.v) then sends the string to the AXI UART Lite IP via the AXI bus.

+The Processing System application [board_demo](board_demo_MicroZed_7020_Vitis_workspace/board_demo/src/board_demo.cpp) is fairly simple.
+It initializes the GPIO driver and then changes state of the three GPIO signals in an infinite loop to generate square wave signals of different frequencies.

 <img title="" src="Vivado_Diagram.png" alt="" width="592">